MSt in Applied Criminology, Penology and Management

 Once you have finished your course, you will become part of our dynamic alumni network – a community of more than 250 leaders in criminal justice.
 As an alumnus, you are always welcome to visit us, and we frequently offer opportunities for our alumni to return, sometimes for dinners, and sometimes to contribute to seminars.
 We welcome further ideas for collaboration so do get in touch if you have an idea that you’d like to share.

-All MSt students live in Cambridge for the duration of each of our two week teaching blocks.
+All MSt students live in Cambridge for the duration of each of the residential teaching blocks.
 We hope that the practical information below will help you to prepare for living at Cambridge, enabling you to ‘hit the ground running’ when you arrive.

 Accommodation